Last Updated on

 Hardware/Electronics You’ll Need:

 The purchase of this Thinline Yamaha guitar will give you nothing but the guitar itself.
 This means that you’ll need to purchase all the gear separately to get plugged-in.
-If you’re not sure what you need to get equipped, our “Must-Have Necessities Guide” will hold your hand throughout the process.
+If you’re not sure what you need to get equipped, our great guide to must have accessories will hold your hand throughout the process.
 Otherwise, here’s some starter suggestions to get you going.

 - Easy to play